Fountain Pen Spotlight: Asvine P20

 The piston mechanism can also be disassembled for cleaning and lubricating, which is much appreciated.
 But unfortunately, Asvine doesn’t supply you with a wrench to do so when you buy the pen, which is awfully disappointing.
 Thankfully, the wrench can be purchased separately (I happen to have the correct wrench that shipped with an Asvine V200).
 If you happen to have a Nahvalur wrench, it will also fit, although the jaws of the Nahvalur wrench are slightly shorter.

-The nib unit also unscrews from the section, which is nice if you want to easily swap nib sizes, but in a piston filler, I find this even more important as it’s an easy, no-tools-needed way to access the interior of the pen for easier cleaning.
-It’s a massive time saver.
+The nib unit also unscrews from the section, which is nice if you want to easily swap nib sizes, but in a piston filler, I find this even more important, as it’s an easy, no-tools-needed way to access the interior of the pen for easier cleaning if needed.
+It can be a massive time saver if you’re trying to clean out a stubborn ink, but be very careful if you’re going to do this, as the o-ring furthest from the nib can be very fragile.

 The pen I have here came with a medium steel Asvine nib.
 It has some basic but nice etching around the nib and a large M indicating the nib size.
 It has a generic feed, but it works well enough to supply the nib with the amount of ink it needs, so that’s not a bad thing.
 Out of the box, the nib was very smooth.
 Upon close inspection, the tines seem to be perfectly aligned; however, the tines were also very tight.